eliot-des/Symbolic-Spice/README.md

 ## Under the hood of Symbolic-Spice

-Symbolic-spice relies on the Modified Nodal Analysis, introduced by [Chen-When Ho and al.](https://cseweb.ucsd.edu/classes/fa04/cse245/Reading/MNA.pdf), in order to automaticaly right down the equations governing the linear electronic circuit.
+Symbolic-spice relies on the Modified Nodal Analysis, introduced by [Chen-When Ho and al.](https://cseweb.ucsd.edu/classes/fa04/cse245/Reading/MNA.pdf), in order to automaticaly right down the equations governing the linear electronic circuit, in a symbolic way thanks to the [sympy](https://github.com/sympy/sympy) library.